clux/modul8/docs/api.md

 `ns.domains()` command.

 If you want every `require()` call to be logged to the console, you can set the `logging` setting appropriately.
-The `ERROR` level is recommended as it will tell you when a `require()` call failed.
+The `ERROR` level is recommended as it will tell you when a `require()` call failed. `DEBUG` level will provide additional messages from `require()`.

 There is additionally a console friendly require version globally available at `ns.require()`.
 This acts as if you were a file called 'CONSOLE' in the same folder as your entrypoint, so you can use relative requires to get application code there..

 ## Arbiters

-These help reveal invisible dependencies by reduce the amounts global variables in your code.
+These help reveal invisible dependencies by reduce the amounts of global variables in your code.

     modul8(dir+'/app/client/app.js')
       .libraries(['jQuery.js','Spile.coffee'], dir+'/app/client/libs/')